ohbm/hackathon2020/.github/ISSUE_TEMPLATE/hackathon-project-template.md

 -   [ ] Chat channel
 -   [ ] Video-call "venue"
 -   [ ] Suggested daily meeting time
--   [ ] Provide an image of your project for the hackathon website
+-   [ ] Provide an image of your project for the OHBM brainhack website

 # Name of your awesome project